Lisbon in 4 Days: everything you need to know

 Discover Quinta da Regaleira

-The Quinta da Regaleira stands out for its architecture, its gardens and its mysticism.
-The building is closely linked to the Masonic cult and holds many secrets.
-Visiting it with a guide is highly recommended.
+It stands out for its architecture, its gardens, its mysticism and is closely linked to the Masonic cult.
+It holds many secrets so it is advisable to visit it with a guide.

-It is another must-see in Sintra and you can book a tour to Quinta Quinta da Regaleira along with Sintra, Cascais, Pena Palace and Cabo da Roca, which lasts approximately eight hours.
+It is another must-see in Sintra and you can book an excursion to Quinta da Regaleira together with Sintra, Cascais, Pena Palace and Cabo da Roca, which lasts approximately eight hours.

 Book a Quinta da Regaleira Tour